Top Government Funding Programs for Fall 2023

 Ontario Vehicle Innovation Network (OVIN) Programs

-The Ontario Vehicle Innovation Network (OVIN) officially announced intakes for the second round of their key research and development programs.
+The Ontario Vehicle Innovation Network (OVIN) is dedicated to creating strategic initiatives aimed at solidifying Ontario’s stature as a pioneering force in advanced automotive technology and intelligent mobility solutions.
 These automotive grants encourage Canadian companies to generate new and innovative technologies and systems to advance the automotive industry and place Canada as a leader among global competitors.

 Strategic Innovation Fund (SIF)